What is life insurance?

 Can I increase my cover?

 Yes.
-Once your policy starts you may be eligible to increase the amount of your cover.
+Once your insurance policy starts, you may be eligible to increase the amount of your cover.
 Any application you make to increase your cover will be subject to eligibility criteria, including age requirements, and underwriting assessment in the normal manner.

 Do I need more life insurance if I'm already covered through my super?

-It’s worth checking exactly how much cover you have in your super and how much you’re paying in premiums.
-You may find that you don’t have enough cover to provide for your family if something happened to you.
+It’s worth checking exactly how much cover you have in your super you may find that you don’t have enough cover to provide for your family if something happened to you.
 If you’re not sure how much cover you need, it’s best to speak to a financial adviser.

 Home much life insurance cover do I need?

 To work out the right level of cover, you should consider all of your expenses, including your mortgage or rent, school fees, other debts and living expenses.
-The right level of cover could help your family or other dependents with the mortgage payments, household bills, school fees or maintain their current lifestyle if something were to happen to you.
+The right level of cover could help your family or other dependents manage mortgage payments, household bills, school fees or maintaining their current lifestyle if something were to happen to you.

 Will I get a refund if I cancel my policy?

-You can cancel your ahm life insurance policy within 30 days of the first premium due date and provided you haven’t made a claim, we’ll cancel the policy and refund any premiums you may have paid.
+You can cancel your insurance policy within 30 days of the first premium due date and provided you haven’t made a claim, we’ll cancel the insurance policy and refund any premiums you may have paid.
 This is known as the ‘cooling-off period’.

-If you cancel your policy after the 30-day cooling-off period, you won’t get a refund of the premiums you’ve paid.
+If you cancel your insurance policy after the 30-day cooling-off period, you won’t get a refund of the premiums you’ve paid.
 If you paid your premium annually, a refund of premiums for any complete months remaining on your Insurance Policy will be made.

 Things you should know